What opportunities does the K-3 spouse non-immigrant visa provide and how to get it

 There is no official explanation as to why there is so much discrepancy.
 There is speculation that NVC and USCIS intend to limit the issuance of K-3 visas by delaying the processing of K-3 until I-130 applications catch up.
 If I-130 is approved, there is no reason to issue a K-3 visa, and the application may be administratively closed.

 You can apply for a K-3 visa, but you must also understand the likelihood of getting it: it is extremely low.
-In order to plan your move, it is often easier to rely on a more predictable process - an immigrant visa.
+It is often easier to rely on a more predictable process to plan your move - an immigrant visa.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous